fugerit-org/.github/profile/README.md

 **1.3 [Mars (fj-daogen)](https://github.com/fugerit-org/fj-daogen)**
 At last this is basically a code generation library, allowing for the creations of beans representing Entities and various functions to apply on them.
-THe name daogen had been picked because simple persistance layer is provided, but it is possibile to add generator for different behaviours.
+THe name daogen had been picked because simple persistence layer is provided, but it is possibile to add generator for different behaviours.

 ## 2. Tools